Learn how to create an easy DIY wood accent wall with a modern minimal design using affordable materials and just a few tools in one weekend.

 Apply wood filler in all the nail holes (optional also) and paint a second coat on each board, remembering to paint all visible edges, too.
 Don’t forget about the top and bottom edges of the boards.
 They’re easy to overlook but can be seen if you’re sitting or laying down below them.

 The Finished Wood Accent Wall

 Here it is!
-My finished wood accent wall in Noah’s room is all done and entered into the Woodgrain competition!
+My finished wood accent wall in Noah’s room is all done and I am just crazy about it!